LID File Format¶

 Note

-The Open Dylan environment can convert LID files to its own internal project file format, the .hdp file.
-It can also save project files as LID files with the File > Save As command in the project window.
+files as LID files with the File > Save As command in the project

-LID files
+LID files¶

 LID works by supplementing each set of library sources with a LID file.
 A LID file describes a Dylan library using a set of keyword statements.
 Together, these statements provide enough information to specify and locate the information necessary to build a library from its sources.
 This means all Dylan libraries designed for interchange consist of at least two files: a LID file, and one or more files containing the library source code.